-- A. Universal and correct wearing of masks: - a.
-The Readington Township School District applies a mask optional policy at the current time. - B. Physical distancing (e.g., including use of cohorts/podding): - a.
-The Readington Township School District is no longer operating a cohort or hybrid schedule. - b.
-According to the CDC, covering coughs and sneezes and keeping hands clean can help prevent the spread of serious respiratory illness. - c.
+- C. Handwashing and respiratory etiquette: - a.
+According to the CDC, covering coughs and sneezes and keeping hands clean can help prevent the spread of serious respiratory illness. - b.
 Students will be taught and reminded to: - i.
 Cover their nose and mouth with a tissue when coughing or sneezing; - ii.
 Throw used tissues in the trash; - iii.
-If a tissue is not available, cough sneeze into one's elbow, not hands. - d.
+If a tissue is not available, cough sneeze into one's elbow, not hands. - c.
 Handwashing shall be encouraged and may happen when entering classrooms.
-Students will be permitted to wash hands and use hand sanitizer at their own discretion but also at the instruction of staff members. - e.
-Hand sanitizer will be made available for student and staff use in each classroom and on the bus in a similar fashion to the previous school years. - C. Cleaning and maintaining healthy facilities, including improving ventilation:

-- a.
-Airflow and HVAC Settings: The district recognizes the needs to create additional passive air circulation and introduction of increased outdoor air into the building to promote safety.
-As the air quality index allows, HVAC units shall be adjusted for appropriate outside air flow into the building and windows shall be opened when feasible and at teacher discretion.
+Students will be permitted to wash hands and use hand sanitizer at their own discretion but also at the instruction of staff members. - d.
+Hand sanitizer will be made available for student and staff use in each classroom and on the bus in a similar fashion to the 2020-2021 school year. - D. Cleaning and maintaining healthy facilities, including improving ventilation: - a.
+Airflow and HVAC Settings: Like last year, the district recognizes the needs to create additional passive air circulation and introduction of increased outdoor air into the building to promote safety.
+The district shall remove all classroom fans and hand blow dryers in bathrooms as non-passive in nature.
+HVAC units shall be adjusted to increase outside air flow into the building and windows shall be opened when feasible.
 Vent angles shall be adjusted as necessary to prevent direct, active air flow across surfaces, as airflow is preferred to be indirect to prevent the direct spread of water droplets in the air between students and staff.
-We have also placed HEPA filters in all music rooms in addition to rooms accommodated. - b.
-Staff will be able to request a HEPA filter should their classroom or office space meet the criteria. - c.
-Facilities and Cleaning: Routine cleaning will be conducted as typical district protocol.
-As we did not see much evidence that COVID-19 was transmitted through contact with shared surfaces, we will be prepared to employ enhanced cleaning protocols, as needed.
+Passive air circulation from adjacent rooms and hallways shall occur, unless safety or privacy prohibits.
+We have also placed HEPA filters in all music rooms in addition to rooms accommodated in D.b. below. - b.
+Accommodations can be made for classrooms that fit a certain criterion regarding air flow.
+Like the 2020-2021 school year, staff will be able to request a HEPA filter should their classroom or office space meet the criteria. - c.
+Facilities and Cleaning: As we did not see much evidence that COVID-19 was transmitted through contact with shared surfaces, we will be prepared to employ enhanced cleaning protocols, as needed.
 The district will ensure the safety and health of all students and staff by implementing the following practices on an as needed basis throughout the year: - i.
 Facilities staff will review and receive retraining on cleaning and enhanced sanitation practices and safety protocols. - ii.
-Conducting daily cleaning of classrooms, restrooms, cafeterias, kitchens, and hallways. - iii.
-Conducting periodic and/or necessitated deep cleaning using enhanced protocols if illness is observed in specific classrooms. - iv.
+Maintenance staff will be assigned a specific school building as their primary work space to limit travel between buildings to lessen contact with district staff. - iii.
+Conducting daily cleaning and sanitizing of classrooms, restrooms, cafeterias, kitchens, and hallways. - iv.
+Conducting periodic and/or necessitated deep cleaning using enhanced protocols. - v.
+Implementing improved sanitation and personal hygiene practices for both students and staff. - vi.
 Supplying hand soap, disinfecting wipes, and hand sanitizing gel in classrooms, main entrances, and high use areas.
-In areas where hand washing may not be available, sanitizing gel will be available. - v.
-Supplying masks, gloves, face shields, plexiglass barriers, and additional PPE as requested by staff. - vi.
-Cafeteria tables/seats/chairs will be cleaned and sanitized between lunch all periods regardless of need. - D. Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments: Based on the NJDOH recommendations the Readington Township Schools will transition away from a case-investigation response model to a routine disease control model.
-This model focuses more on responding to clusters of cases, outbreaks, and evidence of ongoing transmission in schools/ECE, and less on individual case investigation and contact tracing.
+In areas where hand washing may not be available, sanitizing gel will be available. - vii.
+Supplying masks, gloves, face shields, plexiglass barriers, and additional PPE as needed.